Minimal genera of open 4-manifolds: Preliminaries

 \begin{de} The {\em genus function} $G\co {\rm H}_2(X)\to \Z^{\ge 0}$ is the function assigning to each $\alpha$ the smallest possible genus of a surface $F$ representing $\alpha$. \end{de}

 We define the genus of a disconnected surface to be the sum of the genera of its components.
 Then we can always arrange $F$ to be connected, provided that $X$ is.
-(One can alternatively use a convention consistent with the definition of the Thurston norm of a 3-manifold.
-However, this does not distinguish between a sphere and a torus, and the author has found no advantage to the alternate definition in the present context.)
-For closed, oriented 4-manifolds, and subsequently for Stein surfaces, the genus function has been studied using Donaldson invariants and their descendants.
-General open 4-manifolds, however, seem largely unexplored by this method.
-We show that the genus function is especially powerful in this setting, due to an obvious inequality: For any smooth embedding $i\co X\to Y$ of 4-manifolds, we have $G(i_*\alpha)\le G(\alpha)$.
+For closed, oriented 4--manifolds, and subsequently for Stein surfaces, the genus function has been studied using Donaldson invariants and their descendants.
+General open 4--manifolds, however, seem largely unexplored by this method.
+We will show that the genus function is especially powerful in this setting, due to an obvious inequality: For any smooth embedding $i\co X\to Y$ of 4--manifolds, we have $G(i_*\alpha)\le G(\alpha)$.
 (We do not require embeddings to be proper.)
 This allows us to constrain the genus function on $X$ by exploiting Donaldson-type invariants on many manifolds $Y$ simultaneously.

-The genus function is an invariant of smooth structures on a 4-manifold $X$ up to isotopy, or more generally up to diffeomorphisms fixing ${\rm H}_2(X)$, but it is not preserved by more general diffeomorphisms between smoothings of $X$.
+The genus function is an invariant of smooth structures on a 4--manifold $X$ up to isotopy, or more generally up to diffeomorphisms fixing ${\rm H}_2(X)$, but it is not preserved by more general diffeomorphisms between smoothings of $X$.
 Nevertheless, many diffeomorphism invariants can be constructed from it.
-One approach we will use is the following: Suppose $X$ is a smooth, oriented 4-manifold with torsion subgroup $T\subset {\rm H}_2(X)$.
+One approach we will use is the following: Suppose $X$ is a smooth, oriented 4--manifold with torsion subgroup $T\subset {\rm H}_2(X)$.
 For $g\in\Z^{\ge 0}$, let $\Gamma_g=\Gamma_g(X)\subset {\rm H}_2(X)/T$ denote the rational span of $G^{-1}[0,g]\cap Q^{-1}[-g,g]$, where $Q$ is the intersection form on ${\rm H}_2(X)$.
 That is, $\Gamma_g$ is the set of elements of ${\rm H}_2(X)/T$ realized up to scale as linear combinations of surfaces with genus and self-intersection bounded (in absolute value) by $g$.
 These groups $\Gamma_g$ are nested as $g$ increases, so we obtain a nondecreasing function $\gamma(g)=\Rk(\Gamma_g)$, at least as long as ${\rm H}_2(X)/T$ is free abelian.
-(This is always true if there is a handlebody whose interior is homeomorphic to $X$, and has only finitely many 3-handles.)
+(This is always true if there is a handlebody whose interior is homeomorphic to $X$, and has only finitely many 3--handles.)